Indiana Lemon Law: Your Complete Legal Guide

 - Vehicles over 10,000 pounds: Heavy trucks and commercial vehicles

-A “buyer” under Indiana law is any person who enters into an agreement or contract within Indiana for the transfer, lease, or purchase of a motor vehicle for purposes other than resale or sublease.
-The definition focuses on the transaction location and purpose rather than the buyer’s residence.
+A "buyer" under Indiana law is any person who enters into an agreement or contract within Indiana for the transfer, lease, or purchase of a motor vehicle for purposes other than resale or sublease.
+The definition focuses on the transaction location and purpose rather than the buyer's state of residence.

 Indiana's Lemon Law Presumption